Stephen Prisament, Roads Manager

 Duties include pavement maintenance and repair, street sign maintenance, tree trimming, street sweeping, snow operations, drainage, loose-leaf collection, and shoulder maintenance for over 300 miles of municipal streets.

 Duties include the removal of residential trash/sanitary solid waste, bulky waste, metal, tires and vegetative debris.
 All items are removed curbside, some are done on a regular weekly or monthly basis, others are done by call-in schedules.

 Duties include the maintenance and repair of all Township owned vehicles and equipment.

-Duties include the maintenance of all municipally owned Buildings, Grounds, Athletic Fields and Parks
+Duties include the maintenance of all municipally owned Grounds, Athletic Fields and Parks

 The Department of Public Works maintains the publicly owned assets throughout the 68 square mile Township.
 The department is an integral part of emergency management and addresses the day to day duties of Road Maintenance, Vehicle Maintenance, Buildings, Grounds and Sanitation.

-Each year Egg Harbor Township receives a grant from the State of New Jersey to provide for the cleanup of litter on public property.
-Public Works hosts the annual Community Pride Day in the spring for individuals and groups who wish to volunteer to help remove litter from the public parks and roadsides.
+Each year Egg Harbor Township receives a grant from the State of New Jersey Clean Communities to provide for the cleanup of litter on public property and to promote education about litter abatement.
+Public Works hosts two Community Pride Day's one in the spring and another in the fall for individuals and groups who wish to volunteer to help remove litter from the public parks and roadsides.